 - Coping with loss and transition

-4. Train for CPR and First Aid Infant/Child certification with our community partner agency.
+- Train for CPR and First Aid Infant/Child certification.

-6. Arrange a home visit with a TLC Social Worker who’ll evaluate the home for safety, comfort and bedroom space.
+- A TLC Social Worker will contact you to schedule a home visit to evaluate the home for safety, comfort and bedroom space.

 The path to adopting a foster child or youth starts with becoming an approved resource family.
 Adoptive parents follow the same steps as adults who choose to offer temporary care for foster children, then follow some additional steps:

 - When the child or youth is ready, the adoption specialist guides the resource family through the process of an adoptive placement.

 - Our team of adoption experts will provide supervision, services and support to help the family and child adjust to the new living situation.